coconutcow/CiteFetch/README.md

 print(get_citation_from_doi('10.1145/3290605.3300764'))  # replace with your DOI
 ```

-Replace `'10.1145/3290605.3300764'` with the DOI of the paper you want to get the citation for.
+Replace `'10.3389/fpsyg.2019.02441'` with the DOI of the paper you want to get the citation for.

 ## Output

 The script will print out the citation in APA style, for example:

 ```
-D. Ma, L. Cao, N. Wang, D. He, and T. D. Nadeem (2019).
-A Survey on Open Information Extraction.
-2019 20th International Conference on Parallel and Distributed Computing, Applications and Technologies (PDCAT). https://doi.org/10.1145/3290605.3300764
+Alexandre Coste, Benoît G. Bardy, Ludovic Marin (No date listed).
+Towards an Embodied Signature of Improvisation Skills.
+Frontiers in Psychology. https://doi.org/10.3389/fpsyg.2019.02441
 ```

 ## Limitations